PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-22 11:37:43
+Last updated: 2024-04-22 11:38:18
-Random Quote: Oh, come on.
-If you don't laugh, it just seems mean. - Barney Stinson
+Random Quote: Destined?
+Aren't you tired of waiting for destiny, Ted?
+Isn't it time to make your own destiny? - Robin Scherbatsky